 If the forum can start the wheel turning by offering knowledge as the primary value, the member base increases, and new members contribute more knowledge – which, in turn, creates more value to attract more members.
 The technology can expand rapidly to support growth, profits can scale because there is more traffic to invite advertisers, and the wheel keeps turning.

 More value = more visitors = healthier network = more profits.

-The internet is full of the detritus of poorly assembled and badly curated platforms that lost their way or may even have been driven off course by their own membership.
+The internet is full of the detritus of poorly assembled and badly curated platforms that lost their way or that may even have been driven off course by their own membership.

 Many platform failures focused on pricing as their key to success.

-Price is a logical and aggressive differentiator, after all who doesn’t want the best deal, but it gambles with human nature and is likely to create an unsustainable business model.
-Price differentiation, and the positive network effects it creates are short-lived and come with their own inevitable disruption built into the model.
+Price is a logical and aggressive differentiator; after all, who doesn’t want the best deal?
+But it gambles with human nature and is likely to create an unsustainable business model.
+Price differentiation, and the positive network effects it creates, are short-lived and come with their own inevitable disruption built into the model.

 Other platform businesses bet big on their brand and engagement to create and compel their network.
 The classic example of the dangers of heavy investment in your brand vs. understanding your network is pets.com.

 Heavy advertising (1900% more than their annual revenue) and a ubiquitous mascot weren’t enough to overcome the fact that pet owners wouldn’t shift their buying behavior to make the company profitable.